The FMC Act Part 4 provisions and obligations apply to supervisors. See our governance pages for more information.

-Supervisors must comply with the Securities Trustees and Statutory Supervisors Act 2011 (the Supervisors Act) and supporting regulations.
+Supervisors must comply with the Financial Markets Supervisors Act 2011 (the FMS Act) and supporting regulations.
 Compliance involves the following activities:

 - they have or may have breached their obligations (section 26(1)(a) of the FMS Act) or

 - a material change of circumstances has or may have occurred, or may be likely to occur, for the licensee (section 26(1)(b) of the FMS Act) or